-Key terminology used in GPS fleet tracking
+Key terminology used in the fleet management industry

 An automatic on-board recording device, or AOBRD, is any in-vehicle device used to keep driver logs.
 AOBRDs should not be confused with ELDs, though ELDs are a type of AOBRD.
 The broader category also includes EOBRs (electronic on-board recorders) and other similar devices.
 AOBRDs were originally defined by the FMCSA 1988 AOBRD Rule.
 At that time, they had far fewer requirements and were an option for those drivers or companies who wanted to move away from paper logs.
 When the ELD Rule was passed, some of these AOBRDs were still grandfathered in.